biancamartinelli/biancamartinelli/README.md

 <img align="right" width="350px" style="margin-top:-20px" src="https://i.imgur.com/JsIlUdb.png">

 ##

+🏢 Currently interning as Software Developer at Autolab Automação e Sistemas;

-📚 I've been studying Software Developer & UX/UI Designer;
+📚 I've been studying Software Developer;

 👩🏻‍💻 I want to make a difference in the world of technology and I study every day to become better and better and write quality codes;

-📷 I am in career transition,
+📷 I am in career transition;

 🎮 I love games (but I'm really bad at them all) and I love going after platinum.